Trump files lawsuit to avoid January 6 committee subpoena - ExBulletin

 Trump files lawsuit to avoid January 6 committee subpoena

-In a statement provided to CBS News on Friday evening, Trump attorney David A. Warrington said that: “Precedent and long-standing practice hold that the separation of powers prohibits Congress from compelling a president to testify before him.”
+“Precedent and long-standing practice hold that the separation of powers prohibits Congress from compelling a president to testify before it,” Trump attorney David A. Warrington said in a statement announcing Trump’s intentions.

-He said the former president had “engaged with the committee in a good faith effort to resolve these concerns in accordance with executive prerogatives and the separation of powers”, but said the panel “insists on pursuing a political route, leaving President Trump no choice but to involve the third branch, the judiciary, in this dispute between the executive and the legislature.”
+Warrington said Trump engaged with the committee “in a good faith effort to resolve these concerns consistent with executive prerogatives and the separation of powers,” but said the panel “insists on pursuing a political path , leaving President Trump no choice but to involve the third branch, the judicial branch, in this dispute between the executive and legislative branches.”

 |